velk20/zoomania/README.md

 # ZooMania - Spring Boot Web Application with Java and MySQL

 ## :eyeglasses: Project Introduction
-ZooMania is an online web (MVC) application where you can adopt your favorite pet
+ZooMania is an online web (MVC) application where you can adopt your favorite pet.
+For Databse I am useing MySQL 8.0 with mysql-connector-j for Java compatibility and also Spring Data JPA with Hibernate for easier Database manimupations.
+Application is secured with Spring Security also custom configured in the project.
 <br/><br/>

 ## 📝 Project Overview